russelljjarvis/teiili/docs/scripts/Tutorials.rst

         'baseweight': 0.2
         }

-| This choice will add variability to the neuron refractory period (``refP``) and to the synaptic weight (``baseweight``), with a standard deviation of 20% of the current value for both parameters.
+This choice will add variability to the neuron refractory period (``refP``) and to the synaptic weight (``baseweight``), with a standard deviation of 20% of the current value for both parameters.
-| Let's first create the input SpikeGeneratorGroup, the output layer and the synapses.
+Let's first create the input ``SpikeGeneratorGroup``, the output layer and the synapses.
-| Notice that a constant input current has been set for the output neurons.
+Notice that a constant input current has been set for the output neurons.

 .. code-block:: python